gratefullee/CatDogClassifier/README.md

 # cat_dog_classification

-This is a cat & dog classification model using Tenserflow for a personal training purpose.
+This is a cat & dog classification model using Tenserflow simply for skill development purposes.

 Datasets:
 - 200 pictures of dogs